antoine-gabriel-brun/MidLib/README.md

 In both cases, the goal is to provide composers with a programming interface to realize their ideas for [algorithmic composition](https://en.wikipedia.org/wiki/Algorithmic_composition).

+In both cases, the goal is to provide composers with a programming interface to realize their ideas for <a href="https://en.wikipedia.org/wiki/Algorithmic_composition" target="_blank">algorithmic composition</a>.

 ## References to MIDI file specifications

 The references used when writing the MidLib library are: